-You will need to know your Deposit ID and repayment ID in order to get your deposit back so it is very important you keep these in a safe place for the duration of your tenancy.
+You will need to know your Deposit account log in details in order to get your deposit back so it is very important you keep these in a safe place for the duration of your tenancy.
 If you have lost these don’t panic!
-You can have this re-sent to you by visiting the HELP section of www.depositprotection.com which will explain what you need to do if you have lost your repayment ID.
+You can contact the Deposit Protection Service who will help you access your account.

 If you disagree with the claims made against your deposit then you will be invited to discuss this with your agent/landlord in order to come to an agreeable decision.
 If no agreement can be reached between both parties, the DPS adjudication process will be followed in which both parties are given the chance to provide evidence for their case and an independent body will make the decision.
 This decision will be final.

 If we are managing the property then your rent will need to be paid by standing order into our client account.
 You will be provided with a standing order mandate form at the beginning of the tenancy with which you will need to fill out with your bank details, sign and give to your bank.

 If your landlord is managing the property then the initial payment will be made to us and any further rental payments will be made to your landlord whose bank details will have been provided for you.